Query Store hints

 SELECT * FROM SalesLT.Address as A INNER JOIN SalesLT.CustomerAddress as CA on A.AddressID = CA.AddressID WHERE PostalCode = '98052' ORDER BY A.ModifiedDate DESC;

-Note that Query Store doesn't immediately reflect query data to its system views.
+Query Store doesn't immediately reflect query data to its system views.

 Identify the query in the query store system catalog views: